This, the most listened-to radio talk show in America.

 I don't think there's kind of any ordinance for that.

-And you're going to the bank every day.
+You said you go to the bank, and you're going to the bank every day.

-Well, I uh work a lot.
+Well, I work a lot.

-That's uh uh f first and foremost.
+That's first and foremost.

-I uh I work at an architecture firm.
+I work at an architecture firm.

 You are going to the bank to actually put money in it.

-Um well that's great to hear.
+Well, that's great to hear.

-That that that's wonderful to most people go to the bank not wanting to, but having to take it out of there.
+Most people go to the bank not wanting to, but having to take it out of there.

 Albert's going in there putting it in.

-Oh man, you have made a lot of people jealous, Albert.
+You have made a lot of people jealous, Albert.

-We really have.
+You really have.

 We'll be back.

-Waiting for the printer.
+Waiting for the printer, as always.

-Open line Friday, Tyson in Hayes, Kansas.
+Open Line Friday, Tyson in Hayes, Kansas.

-Welcome to the EIB network.
+Welcome to the EIB Network.

 Hello.